Keeping Young Workers Safe

 Employers in every industry are strongly encouraged to develop an injury and illness prevention program.
 An effective safety program benefits all workers, including youth, and involves supervisors, management, experienced workers and new workers.

-If you don't have a written safety program yet, or you aren't sure if the one you have is OSHA-compliant, you can order a fully-customizable, OSHA-compliant safety manual from Weeklysafety.com for as little as $7.97 on CD.
-We also offer immediate download options.
-Our safety manual is as good as or better than any other safety manual on the market today, so why pay hundreds of dollars?
+If you don't have a written safety program yet, or you aren't sure if the one you have is OSHA-compliant, you can download a fully-customizable, OSHA-compliant safety manual from Weeklysafety.com for FREE.
 This is the foundation of your safety program and we've got you covered on this one.